 Veteran expedition leaders are the orchestrators of your experience.
 Many have advanced degrees and have conducted research or taught for years.
-They have achieved expedition leader status because they possess the skills, experience and the depth of knowledge necessary to continually craft the best expedition possible for our guests.
+They have achieved expedition leader status because they possess the skills, the experience, and the depth of knowledge necessary to continually craft the best expedition possible for our guests.

 With a team of naturalists aboard you’re ensured a healthy diversity of specialties—marine biology, evolutionary biology, ornithology, archaeology, and more—and personalities.
 Choose to spend time with whoever shares your interests.

-Your undersea specialist will prepare you for snorkeling outings and offer voiceover to the corals, fish, and marine species you discover.
-Plus they'll don diving gear and capture footage of the deep to review in comfort during Recap.
+Your undersea specialist will prepare you for snorkeling outings and offer a voiceover to the corals, fish, and marine species you discover.
+Plus, they'll don diving gear and capture footage of the deep to review in comfort during Recap.

 Every expedition aboard a ship in our National Geographic-flagged fleet offers an exclusive service—a Lindblad Expeditions-National Geographic certified photo instructor.
-This naturalist is specially trained to offer assistance with camera settings, the basics of composition, and to help you become a better, more confident photographer.
+This naturalist is specially trained to offer assistance with camera settings and the basics of composition and to help you become a better, more confident photographer.

-Video chroniclers accompany every expedition shooting vivid HD footage—with no recycled footage ever—to provide you with a professionally edited and completely authentic memento of your expedition.
-Working during the day, and editing into the night, they have your video ready for preview prior to, and available to purchase, at disembarkation.
+Video chroniclers accompany every expedition and shoot vivid HD footage—with no recycled footage ever—to provide you with a professionally edited and completely authentic memento of your expedition.
+Working during the day and editing into the night, they have your video ready for preview prior to—and available to purchase at—disembarkation.

 Henry David Thoreau called it the "tonic of wildness."
 It’s what Belize and Guatemala, with their beauty and wildness intact, give you—a spirit lift.
 To compound this healthful effect, add the luxury of comfort to the privilege of being here—with a quality of shipboard life and a philosophy of wellness designed to relax and rejuvenate body, mind, and spirit.